Lily Vose-O’Neal, M.S.

 Approach to Therapy

 I love being a therapist.
 I consider it a great privilege and honor to be invited into people’s lives in times of struggle and vulnerability.
 When I work with clients my hope is that they will leave our sessions feeling respected, understood, validated, accepted, and with less distress and more hope.
 I use an integrated client-centered approach.
-I weave together Narrative Therapy, Emotion Focused Therapy (EFT), Motivational Interviewing, Attachment Theory, Mindfulness, Dialectical Behavioral Therapy (DBT), psychoeducation, and Cognitive Behavioral Therapy (CBT).
-When working with adolescents with eating disorders I use a Family Based Treatment approach (FBT).
+I weave together Narrative Therapy, Emotion Focused Therapy (EFT), Motivational Interviewing, Attachment Theory, Mindfulness, psychoeducation, and Cognitive Behavioral Therapy (CBT).
 I am an artist and I use my creative training to tailor the therapy experience to each client’s unique needs, fluidly shifting focus between emotions, thoughts, and actions or behaviors.
 I see all feelings as purposeful, providing information about needs.
 I consider most problems to be attempts at solutions that are not yielding the intended results.
 I work from a strengths-based perspective looking to amplify and build on what clients are already doing that works and to uncover yet-to-be-accessed abilities and solutions.
 It is easy to become trapped in a story about ourselves and our lives that keeps us bound to our problems and our problem identity.
 I collaborate with clients to explore and develop narratives that can serve to move them towards the lives they desire.

 I believe connection and belonging are fundamental, physiologically-based human needs.
 I like to help individuals, couples, and families build more connected lives.
-I work with adolescents, young adults, and adults.
-Children can be seen in the context of family therapy.
+I work with young adults and adults.
 Clients in individual therapy are always invited to bring important people such as partners, parents, children, friends, roommates, or housemates into sessions either for support or to use the session to work on relationship repair.

 I work with clients of all races, ethnicities, religions, socio-economic statuses, sexual orientations, gender identities, body sizes, and abilities.
+I work from a weight neutral HAES® informed perspective.
 I take a stand against prejudice and the oppression of members of marginalized groups.

 Education and Work Experience